-African Development Bank Group Commits $80 Million To Democratic Republic Of The Congo's (DRC) First Census In Over 40 Years
+African Development Bank Group commits $80 million to Democratic Republic of the Congo's (DRC) first census in over 40 years

-The African Development Bank Group ( ) has announced an $80 million contribution towards the Democratic Republic of the Congo's second General Population and Housing Census (RGPH2).
+(MENAFN- News.Africa-Wire) KINSHASA, Democratic Republic of the Congo, April 3, 2026/ -- The African Development Bank Group () has announced an $80 million contribution towards the Democratic Republic of the Congo's second General Population and Housing Census (RGPH2).

 The announcement was made on 23 March 2026 in Kinshasa during a donor roundtable convening the census's technical and financial partners.
 The Bank's $80 million contribution represents a significant share of the $200 million in total commitments announced at the event.